sealvault/sealvault/website/src/dev-docs/design/in-page-provider.md

 key](./cross-connect.md)).

-With [dapp keys,](./dapp-keys.md) we can completely automate the in-page provider for the user, but in order to support [data portability](#data-portability), we have to let users connect dapp keys to other dapps.
+With [dapp keys,](./dapp-keys.md) we can completely automate the in-page provider for the user, but in order to support all aspects of [data portability](#data-portability), we have to let users connect dapp keys to other dapps.
 As mentioned, this is fundamentally unsafe, and the Ethereum ecosystem is slowly moving away from this model with signature based delegation,[^10] but